There are some homes that even we can’t fix.

 Let us help you avoid buying a nightmare instead of a dream home.

 If you are looking at building, then the block of land you are looking to purchase should be investigated.
-You don’t want to build a home on a property that has unfixable problems.
+You don’t want to build a home on a property that has unfixable EMF problems.

 Before you sign on the dotted line, check for radiation!

-You would not buy a house without a pest inspection… You would likely do a structural building report… But what about your health?
-Should you not make sure that your home supports your health and that of your family rather than detracts from it?
+You would not buy a house without a pest inspection… You would likely do a structural building report… But what about your wellbeing?
+Should you not make sure that your home supports your wellbeing and that of your family rather than detracts from it?
 Is this not its most important function?
 Buying a home is a major change in anyone’s life.
 Let’s make sure it is a good change.

 What does a pre-purchase radiation inspection include?